Netherlands Off The Beaten Track | 39 Best Hidden Gems in the Netherlands

 Being among the most urbanized nations in the world, the Netherlands is a country where the majority of its travel destinations are well-known and easily accessible by tourists via public transport or even a bicycle.
 Antique works of art, centuries-old windmills, polders, wooden houses, endless ocean of vibrant flower fields, and romantic candle-lit cafes amidst modernist architecture, sophisticated design, and sensational nightlife in an otherwise flat piece of land reclaimed from the sea - the tourist brochures create a vivid image of the Netherlands in the minds of travelers.

 However, the truth is that this small country has much more to offer than those popular destinations overrun by tourists.
-Being Dutch citizens ourselves, living in the Netherlands for the last 11 years, and having traveled to 100+ cities, towns, and villages across all the 12 provinces of the country, we’ve discovered many hidden treasures that are not featured in any travel brochures or websites, and many of our Dutch friends aren’t even aware of them, making them perfect for crowd-weary travelers.
-Based on that experience, today, I decided to share with you 34 best hidden gems in the Netherlands.
+Being Dutch citizens ourselves living in the Netherlands since 2013, and having traveled to 100+ cities, towns, and villages across all the 12 provinces of the country, we’ve discovered many hidden treasures that are not featured in any travel brochures or websites, and many of our Dutch friends aren’t even aware of them, making them perfect for crowd-weary travelers.
+Based on that experience, today, I decided to share with you 39 best hidden gems in the Netherlands.

 1. The Purple Hills, Posbank-Veluwezoom (Gelderland)